libon/.github/README.md

 ## Generate release and changelog on your project

+- If your repository already have at least a tag, do a release manually on GitHub on the latest tag.
+This is needed otherwise the first release note written by the job will contain all changelog from your repository.

-To use this common GitHub Action, you need to add the file below in your repository in the path `.github/workflows/release-workflow.yml`
+- Add the file below in your repository in the path `.github/workflows/release-workflow.yml`

 ```yaml
 name: Release Drafter